 WHAT Each player gets a board with different coloured circles (almost like a Bingo board).
 The game comes with a spinner — when it’s your turn, you spin and the colour where the pointer rests is the colour on each player’s board where you should place a sheep marker.
 The winner is the first to fill all their circles.

 MUMS SAY This is a lovely little game that is perfect for even the youngest member of the family.
-It doesn’t take long to play, to cater to the average toddler’s attention span.
+It doesn’t take long to play, catering to the average toddler’s attention span.
 Brightly coloured boards and adorable illustrations will intrigue your little one!

 MUMS SAY This popular game teaches image and vocabulary recognition.
 Even younger kids can hone their matching, memory and concentration skills.
-Says Jonie Yap, 36, “Both my kids, aged 4 and 8, enjoy playing this, despite the age gap.”
+Says mum Jonie Yap “Both my kids, aged 4 and 8, enjoy playing this, despite the age gap.”
 When your child has mastered this version, you can move on to the Word Builder, Sight Words and Time-Telling versions of the game.

 4. MONOPOLY JUNIOR